 This section provides a basic legal framework for providing notice of ownership transfers to the office, without application for or execution of a certificate of title and evidence.
 This allows a transferor to document its non-ownership of a vehicle.
-This is intended to supplement Sections 9, 10, 13, 16, and (as relevant) Sections 21-22.
+This is intended to supplement Sections 9, 10, 13, 16, and (as relevant) Sections 21-23.
 For example, one purpose is to allow a transferor or transferee to provide notice of the transfer to the office without meeting the requirements for an application under Section 9.
+Under Section 16, a transfer of ownership may occur without notice to the office.
+This section allows either the transferor or the transferee to provide that notice even if the requirements for an application under Section 9 have not been met.

 This notice procedure is not a substitute for an application for a certificate of title pursuant to Section 9.
-A record submitted or file created pursuant to this section is not a certificate of title or an application for or execution of a certificate of title.
-In order for a certificate of title to be created pursuant to Section 10, reflecting the transfer, the transferee of the vehicle must submit to the office the signed certificate of title or other signed record evidencing the transfer, and the information required by Section 9, or any other documentation required by the office in accordance with Sections 21-22, as applicable, including submission of any required fee and tax. this section merely provides a mechanism for providing notice to the office for informational purposes, for whatever purposes the office, or the transferor or transferee, may desire; this section does not define any resulting legal consequences.
+A record submitted or files of the office created pursuant to this section are not a certificate of title or an application for or execution of a certificate of title.
+In order for a certificate of title to be created pursuant to Section 10, reflecting the transfer, the transferee of the vehicle must submit to the office the signed certificate of title or other signed record evidencing the transfer, and the information required by Sections 9 and 16, or any other documentation required by the office in accordance with Sections 21-23, as applicable, including submission of any required fee and tax.
+This section merely provides a mechanism for providing notice to the office for informational purposes, for whatever purposes the office, or the transferor or transferee, may desire; this section does not define any resulting legal consequences.
 The legal effects of notice are left to law other than this section.
-See, e.g., Section 16(c) (execution of certificate of title passes legal title, without notice to the office); Section 16(c) (legal title may pass without certificate of title).
+See, e.g., Section 16(c) (execution of certificate of title passes legal title, without notice to the office); Section 16(d) (legal title may pass without a certificate of title).
 The office that receives this information should provide a procedure to identify, expunge, or segregate contested or questionable information in appropriate circumstances.